Carol Moseley Braun: Early life, education, family, and early career

 Carol Elizabeth Moseley was born in Chicago.
 She attended public and parochial schools.
 She attended Ruggles School for elementary school, and she attended Parker High School (now the site of Paul Robeson High School) in Chicago.
 Her father, Joseph J. Moseley, was a Chicago police officer and jail guard and her mother, Edna A. (Davie), was a medical technician in a hospital.
-Both her parents were Catholic, and Mosley was raised in the faith.
+Both her parents were Catholic, and Moseley was raised in the faith.

 The family lived in a segregated middle-class neighborhood on the South Side of Chicago.
 Her parents divorced when she was in her teens, and she lived with her grandmother.

 Moseley began her undergraduate studies at the University of Illinois at Urbana–Champaign, but dropped out after four months.
 She then majored in political science at the University of Illinois at Chicago, graduating in 1969.
-Moseley earned a Juris Doctor degree from the University of Chicago Law School in 1972.
+Moseley earned a J.D. degree from the University of Chicago Law School in 1972.

 In 1973, Moseley married Michael Braun, whom she had met in law school.
 The couple had one son, Matthew, in 1977.
 Their marriage ended in divorce in 1986.

-Moseley Braun was a prosecutor in the United States Attorney's office in Chicago from 1973 to 1977.
-An Assistant United States Attorney, she worked primarily in the civil and appellate law areas.
+Moseley Braun worked as a prosecutor in the United States Attorney's office in Chicago from 1973 to 1977.
+As an Assistant United States Attorney, she worked primarily in the civil and appellate law areas.
 Her work in housing, health policy, and environmental law won her the Attorney General's Special Achievement Award.
+She stopped working as a prosecutor after her son's birth, and briefly became a homemaker before being persuaded to run for the Illinois state legislature.

 Early political career

 Moseley Braun was first elected to public office in 1978, when she was elected to the Illinois House of Representatives.
-She became the first African-American woman to serve as assistant majority leader in that body.
+She became the first African American woman to serve as assistant majority leader in that body.
 As a state representative, she became recognized as a champion for liberal social causes.
-As early as 1984, she proposed a moratorium on the application in Illinois of the death penalty.
+As early as 1984, she proposed a moratorium on the application of the death penalty in Illinois.
 In what became a landmark reapportionment case, Crosby v.
 State Board of Elections, she successfully sued her own party and the state of Illinois on behalf of African-American and Hispanic citizens.
 When she left the state legislature, her colleagues recognized her in a resolution as "the conscience of the House."
 In 1988, she was elected Cook County Recorder of Deeds, a post she held for four years.